 Your role is to make sure that your teen becomes an experienced driver.
 How?
-By making sure your teen receives at least 65 hours of supervised practice under a wide variety of conditions while learning to drive, as well as careful monitoring for the first year of driving alone.
+By making sure your teen receives plenty of supervised practice under a wide variety of conditions while learning to drive, as well as careful monitoring for the first year of driving alone.

 Download the TeenDrivingPlan